facebookresearch/ReAgent/docs/usage.rst

         ep_reward = run_episode(env=env, agent=agent, max_steps=max_steps)

-Surprisingly, even on completely random data, the DQN was able to learn a policy that gets rewards close to the max score of 200!
+Even on completely random data, DQN was able to learn a policy that can obtain scores close to the maximum possible score of 200.

 Step 6 - Visualize Results via Tensorboard